-Whether you're into today's pop music or otherwise, Lady Gaga doesn't need any introduction.
-Her very name invites discussion and her chameleon-like changes of face, hair style, costume, has made her an enigma, even today.
+Whether you're into today's pop music or otherwise, #Lady Gaga doesn't need any introduction.
+Her very name invites discussion and her chameleon-like changes of face, hairstyle, costume, has made her an enigma, even today.
 Many seniors who love 60's music may have heard of her but do not know her music.

-She has the voice range of a contralto, the lowest female voice type, that is, soprano, mezzo-soprano and contralto.
+She has the vocal range of a contralto, the lowest female voice type, that is, soprano, mezzo-soprano and contralto.
 And her songs like Just Dance, Bad Romance, Poker Face, Paparazzi, Edge of Glory, Born This Way and Telephone are some of her hits.
 She is considered to be one of the best selling musicians of all time.

 Born in the mid 80's she grew up listening to the music of The Beatles, Stevie Wonder, Queen, Pink Floyd, Mariah Carey, Led Zeppelin, Elton John and others.

 So why is she appearing on a 60's music blog?